baikeshen/CarND-Traffic-Sign-Classifier-Project/writeup_Baike.md

 * Validation set accuracy of 90.1%
 * Test set accuracy of 88.9%

 2) It looks like it was overfitting as my training accuracy was remaining high.
 One of approach is to apply dropout.
 Thus, three 50% dropout were introduced into the last 3 fully connected layers in my architecture.
-Please noteI that any dropout shall be avoided when validating the model on the validation and test sets.
+Please note that any dropout shall be avoided when validating the model on the validation and test sets.
 The training curves is ahown as below:

 ![alt text][image6]